ramigs/strapi-nuxt-article/strapi-nuxt.md

 ## Token Expiration

-One last thing we need to do before wrapping up. once we get a 401 unauthorized error we need to redirect the user to the login page.
+One last thing before we wrap up. once we get a 401 unauthorized error we need to redirect the user to the login page.

 create a new file `plugins/axios.js`: